matthewjwoodruff/pareto.py/README.md

 ####Nondominated sorting for multi-objective problems
 by [jdherman](https://github.com/jdherman) and [matthewjwoodruff](https://github.com/matthewjwoodruff)

+An epsilon-nondominated sort.
 Sorts one or more files of solutions into the Pareto-efficient (or "nondominated") set.
-Requires [NumPy](http://www.numpy.org/).
-Files can contain columns other than objectives which are not sorted.  `pareto.py` assumes that all objectives are to be minimized.
+Solutions can contain columns other than objectives, which will be carried through, unsorted, to the output.
+By default, output rows are reproduced verbatim from input.  `pareto.py` assumes that all objectives are to be minimized.

 Example usage for a group of input files beginning with `my_file_`:
 ```